wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-wvd-application-management/includes/3-what-is-msix-app-attach.md

 ## Purpose and benefits of MSIX app attach

 MSIX app attach is a Microsoft application delivering approach design for a modern workspace.
-With MSIX app attach, you can use on application format, namely MSIX, to deliver applications to both physical and virtual machines.
+With MSIX app attach, you can use one application format, namely MSIX, to deliver applications to both physical and virtual machines.
 Although MSIX app attach can be used on-premises or in Azure, this technology is specially adopted for Windows Virtual Desktop.

 The following are MSIX app attach benefits: